Veg Kolhapuri | Restaurant style Veg Kolhapuri at home

-- Heat oil in pan.
-When hot, add bay leaf and dry red chillies.
-Saute for 5seconds
+- Heat oil in a pan over medium flame.
+When hot, add bay leaf, dry red chilies, and cumin.
+Saute for 5 seconds.

 - Add finely chopped onions and saute till light brown color.

-- Add ginger garlic paste and saute till raw smell goes away.
+- Add ginger-garlic paste and turmeric powder.
+Saute till the raw smell goes away.

-- Next, add chopped tomato/puree and cook till it turns mushy and oil is seen on the sides.
+- Next, add the ground masala paste.
+Saute till it turns dry and oil is seen on the sides.